 UWFK has already distributed over $600,000 to our community partners and we are committed to assisting with mid- and long-term recovery efforts.
 Click here for our most recent newsletter, with updates about our hurricane relief throughout the Keys.

 For information on where and how the hurricane funding has been disbursed, keep reading.
-Here are some stories of how those funds have made a difference.
+COMING SOON: Here are some stories of how those funds have made a difference.

 So far, UWFK has invested more than $600,000 in hurricane relief efforts to 31 community partners throughout Monroe County.
 The UWFK Board of Directors committed additional funds for direct aid and case management to assist families and individuals struggling with the effects of the storm.
 UWFK is helping our community rebuild.
 Our focus will go beyond the immediate impact to also include mid and long-term recovery efforts.
 This assistance is part of UWFK’s mission to support working families in the community.